tsugiproject/tsugi-build/vhost/README.md

 Once you have a server and log in as root or ubuntu and  `sudo bash`

-    # Not needed for 22.04 LTI - check if you already have git and vim
+    # Not needed for 22.04 LTS - check if you already have git and vim
     apt update ; apt-get install -y git vim

     cd /root